vishnuchakr/Picasso-vanGogh-Identifier/README.md

 <h1>Picasso versus Vincent van Gogh CNN</h1>
 A CNN to classify a painting as created by either Picasso or Vincent van Gogh.

-Made with the Keras API using Tensorflow backed.
+Made with the Keras API using Tensorflow backend.
 <h3>image_classifier.py</h3>
 This file will define my network architecture for the model.
 I'll implement a LeNet Convolutional Neural Network, modeled by: